FleksySDK/kebbie/docs/test_a_new_keyboard.md

 ## Get the keyboard layout

-Create a layout detector class with the keyboard name adding the methods to get the root, the keys and the suggestions (see the `GboardLayoutDetector` class for an example)
+Create a layout detector class with the keyboard name adding the methods to get the root, the keys and the suggestions (see the `GboardLayoutDetector` class for an example).

 Example copying and editing the Gboard layout detector: